TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-5.md

 ### Roles

 Different agents can have specific roles specific to a particular transaction type.
-For example `settlementAddress` is a role in a [TAIP-3] message indicating where settlement of the transaction should be sent.
+For example `settlementAddress` is a role in a [TAIP-3] message indicating how a transaction should be settled.

 ```json
 {